mare-imbrium/film-json/README.md

      grep -o 'imdbID":"tt[0-9]*"' tt*.json | tr -d '"' | sed 's/\./:/' > temp.t
      awk -F: '{ if ($1 != $4) { print  $1; }}' temp.t

+## Program Summary

+`check_imdb.sh` - Checks database for given title (and year).
+Returns 0 or 1 (found/not found)

+`convert.rb` - imports into sqlite

+`cu.sh` - calls check_imdb.sh and if not found then titlesearch.sh

+`get_title_for_imdbid.sh` - given ttcode print title

+`getimdbid.sh` - print imdbid for a given title.

+`imdb.sh` - lists movies matching given criteria such as director or actor or title

+`retrieveJson.rb` - fetches movie data from OMDB for files in files.list

+`titlesearch.sh` - searches for title using OMDB if not in local database

+`updatedb.rb` - updates table from given json files (if json has changed)